dshank-forge/FSND/projects/01_fyyur/starter_code/README.md

 4. Navigate to Home page [http://localhost:5000](http://localhost:5000)

-Bookmark - Still working on the DELETE method for venues.
+Bookmark - Trying to get app to send us back to the homepage after deleting a venue.
 Remove personal data from db before submitting.